 One asset, however, is immune to Fed interference: physical gold.
 Here’s the proof: The purchasing power of the dollar has dropped 99% in a century, and as we can see below it has fallen over 35% since 2000, while the price of gold increased a stunning 577%!
 (Red line = price of 1 oz of gold; blue line = purchasing power of the US dollar)

-The Fed recently loosened its grip and is now encouraging that we let inflation increase to 2% or higher, which we discussed in detail here.
+The Fed recently loosened its grip and is now encouraging that we let inflation increase to 2% or higher.
 So, it is inevitable that inflation is coming.
 Here is the good news: Gold as an investment has an unprecedented ability to act as a hedge against inflation, protecting your wealth now and in the future, so with the Fed’s policy change and perceived outcome, it’s imperative that you consider adding gold to protect your retirement savings long-term.

 Gold as an investment is true diversification